greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 **MS** – At LGM 2014, you pointed out the similarities between the interface of Metapolator (a sidebar with *design* parameters, and a specimen card), and of the Google Fonts directory (a sidebar with *search* parameters, and a specimen card).

-**DC** – The basic idea of a font directory is that you have specimen cards for each card.
+**DC** – The basic idea of a font directory is that you have specimen cards for each typeface.
 And similarly, in **Metaflop**, which is kind of a Metapolator version one, you also have these three cards, where a glyph palette is showing all letters, then there's another card with one letter scaled up very big, and there's a third card where you can have a couple of lines of text.

 ![Metaflop](../content/img/metaflop.png)